In this article:

-There are three kinds of ankle sprain.
+There are three kinds of an ankle sprain.
 They include the following:

 - Inversion injury.
 This is the most common type of ankle sprain.
 It causes tearing or stretching of the anterior talofibular ligament.
 It happens when the ankle is turned in.